openstack/openstack-manuals/doc/ops-guide/source/arch-example-nova-network.rst

        little or no service interruption, you would enable live migration, but it is considered optional.

-    -  :term:`Object storage <Object Storage service>`: You may choose to store machine images on a file system rather than in object storage if you do not have the extra hardware for the required replication and redundancy that OpenStack Object Storage offers.
+    -  :term:`Object storage <Object Storage service (swift)>`: You may choose to store machine images on a file system rather than in object storage if you do not have the extra hardware for the required replication and redundancy that OpenStack Object Storage offers.

 Rationale
 ~~~~~~~~~